Mario Negri: Chopper accident

 In the dawn of 11 December 1988, Mario Negri, as Lieutenant governor of Córdoba province, was returning to the Capital in an Agusta chopper from the city of Hernando, located at 150 kilometres from Córdoba City.
 He had taken part of the National Peanut Party.

 According to witnesses, once the chopper had reached 500 m of height, it fell down in the meadows.
 The cause of the accident was the strong wind.
 Allegedly, the engines of the helicopter got stuck and the pilot was unable to avoid the fall.

-Negri was traveling with his private assistant Pascual Scarpino, the News manager of Televisión Pública Argentina Jorge Neder, the pilot Máximo Rodríguez and the copilot Héctor Alberto Tessio.
+Negri was traveling with his private assistant Pascual Scarpino, the news manager of Argentina Televisora Color Jorge Neder, the pilot Máximo Rodríguez and the copilot Héctor Alberto Tessio.
 Scarpino, Rodríguez and Tessio died, while Negri suffered several injuries and 39 fractures, which forced him to remain in hospital for some months while being operated on a number of occasions.
-Neder was harmless.
+Neder was unharmed.